The Texas A&M School of Architecture is a hub of critical research in fields that impact the built, natural and virtual environments.

 The school’s commitment to research is reflected in its five research centers, each with a multidisciplinary roster of research fellows:

 - CRS Center for Leadership and Management in the Design & Construction Industry

 - Center for Heritage Conservation

-At the daylong, fast-paced event, faculty and Ph.D. students present a wide array of research that displays the remarkable variety of research topics studied by college scholars.
-Classes at the college are canceled so students can learn their professors’ study interests and underscore the importance of research.
+At the daylong, fast-paced event, faculty and Ph.D. students present a wide array of research that displays the remarkable variety of research topics studied by school scholars.
+Classes at the school are canceled so students can learn their professors’ study interests and underscore the importance of research.